julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 ## 2. Prepare

 I began cleaning the data with several goals in mind.
 I wanted to eliminate duplication.
 I wanted to ensure that the column names, type and format for date are consistent across tables.
+As I cleaned the data, I also made sure the column names were lowercase and in snake case for consistency.

 In minute_sleep there were 543 duplicate rows:
 ```r